plumber-cd/argocd-autoscaler/DESIGN.md

      `x_1(S), x_2(S), ..., x_k(S)`.
    - Each metric `i` has an importance weight `w_i`.
    - Choose a `p` value (commonly 2 or 3) that controls how much large values stand out.
-   - Input metrics cannot be negative, as that might result in negative load index.
-     Which is fine as per the algorithm, but does not makes sense for how we are using it.
-     A shard cannot have negative load and subtract from the replica.
-     Our implementation will make sure that there are no negative values by using offset to the right:
-     `offset = -(min_value) + ε * (max_value - min_value))`
-    A good value for `ε` based on my experiments on Robust Scaling normalizer output would be `0.01`.

 2. **Formula (p-Norm):**
    `LoadIndex(S) = ( Σ[i=1..k] [ w_i * ( x_i(S) )^p ] )^(1/p)`